labeee/Natural_Ventilation_enrichment/README.md

-IFC Model Enrichment for Natural Ventilation – IDS Specification This repository contains the add-on developed for enriching IFC models with natural ventilation properties based on the AirflowNetwork system.
+IFC Model Enrichment for Natural Ventilation
+This repository contains the add-on developed for enriching IFC models with natural ventilation properties based on the AirflowNetwork system.

 Requirements